adarsh249/cse15l-lab-reports/Lab-Report-1.md

 ## Step 4

 Next you need to move files using the scp command.
 Create a file "WhereAmI.java" in Visual Studio Code and copy and paste the highlighted contents below into that file.
-`
-class WhereamI{
+`class WhereAmI{
   public static void main(String[] args){
     System.out.println(System.getProperty("os.name"));
     System.out.println(System.getProperty("user.name"));
     System.out.println(System.getProperty("user.home"));
     System.out.println(System.getProperty("user.dir"));
    }
-  }
-  `
+  }`

 After saving this file, run the command `scp WhereAmI.java cs15lfa22ba@ieng6.ucsd.edu:~/` in your terminal.
 It is important to make sure you are first on the local computer and not on your server.
 How this command works is `scp` will secure copy the file `WhereAmI.java`. `cs15lfa22ba@ieng6.ucsd.edu` is the normal login we use to get into the ssh server.
 The `:~/` tells us where we should put the file in the server.
 Anything after the `:` means the server, so in this case we are putting `WhereAmI.java` from the local computer to the home directory(because of the `~`) in the server.
 It will prompt you for your password so make sure to type that in.
-Then, log in again as we did in Step 2 and type `ls` into the command line. `ls` allows us to see which files exist in the current direcotyr.
-If the file WhereAmI.java is present, type the commands
+Then, log in again as we did in Step 2 and type `ls` into the command line. `ls` allows us to see which files exist in the current directory.
+If the file `WhereAmI.java` is present, type the commands
-`javac WhereAmI.java
-java WhereAmI`
-into the terminal.
+`javac WhereAmI.java` and  `java WhereAmI` into the terminal.
 These are your basic commands to execute and run the java file.

 You should have an output like the screenshot below.